Alejogb1/job-board/blog-data/can-tensorflow-28-and-python-310-install-tensorflow-addons.md

 id: "can-tensorflow-28-and-python-310-install-tensorflow-addons"
 ---

-Alright, let's talk about TensorFlow Addons compatibility, specifically concerning TensorFlow 2.8 and Python 3.10.
+, let's talk about TensorFlow Addons compatibility, specifically concerning TensorFlow 2.8 and Python 3.10.
 I've had my fair share of head-scratching moments battling dependency hell during my time working with deep learning projects, so I can certainly relate to the intricacies of this setup.

 The short answer is: it's nuanced, but generally speaking, yes, TensorFlow Addons can be installed alongside TensorFlow 2.8 and Python 3.10.
 However, it's not as straightforward as a simple `pip install`.
 We have to pay attention to the specific version of TensorFlow Addons itself, as compatibility is very tightly coupled to the TensorFlow core version.